azavea/reprojection-resources/README.md

 ### Why?

 Mapbox GL JS, by default, uses the Web Mercator projection, as does most of the maps on the web.
-The Mercator projection, created in the 1500's was designed for navigation.
+The Mercator projection, created in the 1500's, was designed for navigation.
 It represents north as up and south as down, and angles are locally correct.

 Of course, most of the maps we make at Azavea are not intended for sailing around the world.
 Mercator distorts area, increasing the size of countries farther from the equator.
-A common example is that Greenland appears larger than Africa, while Africa is 14 times larger than Greenland.
+A common example is that Greenland appears larger than Africa, while in actuality Africa is 14 times larger than Greenland.

 Your choice of projections can impact issues of fairness and representation.
 It can support your narrative, allowing you to focus on a particular area of the world.